oklas/react-app-alias/README.md

 [limitation](https://github.com/oklas/react-app-rewire-alias/issues/3#issuecomment-633947385)
 of feature set.
 That is solved by disabling ESLint checking.

-This mplementation is moved to separated code set named `aliasDangerous` to be not confused with `alias`.
+This implementation is moved to separated code set named `aliasDangerous` to be not confused with `alias`.
 To use it just replace import like this:

 ```diff